 Simmons Hippo Outpost

+The Dallas Zoo broke ground on the Simmons Hippo Outpost on February 26, 2016.
 Mary McDermott Cook served as the honorary chair of the Simmons Hippo Outpost campaign, which was funded solely with private donations.
 A $5 million grant from the Harold Simmons Foundation launched the project, and additional generous donations include:

 - Diane and Hal Brierley, $1 million: The longtime philanthropists and Dallas Zoo supporters are building the Hippo Encounter underwater viewing area, where zookeeper talks also will be held.

-- Eugene McDermott Foundation, $500,000
+- Eugene McDermott Foundation, $800,000